 Some experts label this as being a courageous and inspirational leader.
 It’s described by Procter & Gamble CEO A.G.
 Lafley in a recent article as a journey that is “perilous, compelling and exhausting.”
 Author Nancy Koehn suggests, “it also is some of the most satisfying (work) one can do, and it could not be more important today.”
 As Koehn, author of Forged in Crisis: The Power of Courageous Leadership in Turbulent Times, writes in the article “The Leadership Journey of Abraham Lincoln”:

 Like the turbulent Civil War that Lincoln found himself at the center of, the early 21st century cries out for effective, decent leaders.
 People of purpose and commitment who want to make a positive difference and who choose to rise: first within themselves, by claiming their better selves, and then on the larger stage, by staking out the higher ground.

 Practice 9: Focus on Digitalization and the Talent Experience

 They know the medium also can be the message.
-This integrated approach tends to include touch points that meet talent where it is and includes combinations of posting, blogs, social media, apps, direct-to-text, signage, links, email, mailings — by the means that are most relevant to the recipients.
-This typically means tailored messages delivered through multiple formats that can reach individuals in real time and act as additional reminders of both organization and individual purpose.
+This integrated approach tends to include touchpoints that meet talent where it is and includes combinations of posting, blogs, social media, apps, direct-to-text, signage, links, email, mailings — by the means that are most relevant to the recipients.
+This typically means tailored messages delivered through multiple formats that can reach individuals in real-time and act as additional reminders of both organization and individual purposes.

 Given the diversity of purpose and workforce characteristics of the companies in today’s dynamic global ecosystem, the approach to connecting purpose and increased certainty with an organization’s culture, total rewards programs, work and people — and underscored by leadership — reflects the organization itself.
 Regardless of the approach, not long ago many business leaders held the perception that purpose and profitability often ran at odds with one another.
 To the contrary, today’s evolved business leaders have found just the opposite to be true.